gingerbeardman/gingerbeardman.github.io/_posts/2022-01-12-script-to-quickly-and-automatically-remux-videos-on-synology-nas.md

 ---

 I recently set up an old HP ProLiant Microserver N54L as a NAS running Xpenology (Synology DSM 6) and it's a great little device capable of a lot.
-It's also fun to script to add in extra automation and capabilities!
+It's also fun to write scripts and configure things to add automation and extra capabilities!

 Here's a script I wrote that will look for \*.mkv files and quickly copy-remux them as \*.mp4.
 I do this because my playback setup across Apple devices seems to have an easier time with that type of container.